 And be sure you read the handy GUIDES to Cosmetic Surgery.

-We offer procedure guides along with a “7 Steps to Successful Cosmetic Surgery” guide.
+We offer Patient Journey Guides along with a “7 Steps to Successful Cosmetic Surgery” guide.
 These help you know what questions to ask about cosmetic surgery procedures.

 But you are also most welcome to phone our Patient Care Team during Clinic Hours.